 Q. Can I attend the program part time?
 What about evenings or weekends?

 A. You may take any or all of your general education credits before you enter a program.
 Courses range from 3 to 6 to 9 credits to 12 credits each.
 Although 9 credits is not considered to be full time, you are committed 4 or 5 days a week in an intense study course.
 Currently the college offers a full-time day program for the AD-RN Program, Practical Nursing Program.
-An evening program is also an option for a smaller number of selected AD-RN students three evenings a week which runs through the summer months.
+An evening and weekend program for a smaller number of selected AD-RN students is determined on a semester-by-semeter basis.
 Call the Division of Nursing for the most recent info.

 Q. What if I completed some or all of my education in another country?

 A. Students who have taken college level courses will need to have their transcripts evaluated.
-There is a fee for this service and the results should be sent to the Admissions Department and Registrar.
+Visit the International Students page to learn more.